LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatic-messages-configuration-guide.md

 * If the agent transfers/returns to queue - the timer starts again.
 * The message is sent once the conversation is in the queue and is sent during working hours only.

-NOTE: The minimum available time frame is 15 seconds.
+{: .notice}

-#### Example scenarios
+The minimum available time frame is 15 seconds.

-Timer set for 15 minutes
+#### Example scenarios - Timer set for 15 minutes

 **Scenario 1**